- Selling a used car starts with preparation, having your documents in order and understanding the process makes everything smoother.

 1. Prepare necessary documents and pre-sale items

-There are a few things to sort out before you start looking for someone to buy your old car.
 The first thing any responsible buyer will ask to see is a roadworthy certificate.
-The rules differ slightly from state to state, but in most cases certification that the car is safe to drive is a legal requirement of a sale.
+The rules differ slightly from state to state, but in most cases, certification that the car is safe to drive is a legal requirement of a sale.
 The cost of inspection and a safety certificate varies between states, but is usually around the $100 mark.

-Provided it’s roadworthy, and doesn’t require any urgent attention, you can take your car to market.
+Provided it’s roadworthy and doesn’t require any urgent attention, you can take your car to market.

-A roadworthy cert is not a comprehensive mechanical inspection, so if you were feeling generous you could also get a mechanic to take a closer look.
-This isn’t just altruistic: a full inspection might also help you get a better price as it saves the buyer from paying for one once the sale goes through.
+This isn’t just altruistic: a full inspection might also help you get a better price, as it saves the buyer from paying for one once the sale goes through.

-You’ll also need to check your car's registration.
-If the car is registered, the registration can be transferred to the new owner, which we’ll get to in more detail later on.
 If it is unregistered, you’ll need to have a look at the rules around unregistered vehicles in your state.
 It’s likely that you’ll require an unregistered vehicle permit and CTP insurance in order to move the vehicle anywhere.

-If it is unregistered, some states allow a sale without a roadworthy certificate, but you’ll need to make this very clear to the buyer beforehand.
+For unregistered cars, some states allow a sale without a roadworthy certificate, but you’ll need to make this very clear to the buyer beforehand.
 If you have a direct debit set up to pay your rego, make sure to cancel this before your next payment is due.

 If you are selling a car before the end of your existing insurance policy, you might be able to transfer this over to your new vehicle.